Carath\'eodory Theory and A Priori Estimates for Continuity Inclusions in the Space of Probability Measures: Introduction

 \section{Introduction}

 {\thesection.\arabic{equation}}

-In recent years, the study of continuity equations in the space of measures has been the object of a blooming interest in several mathematical communities.
-Even though the analysis of such partial differential equations was more commonly conveyed in Lebesgue or Sobolev spaces -- in which one could establish classical well-posedness results --, several research currents originating both from pure and applied mathematics motivated various kinds of explorations outside this paradigm.
+In recent years, the study of continuity equations in the space of measures has been the object of an extensive interest in several mathematical communities.
+While the analysis of such partial differential equations was more commonly conveyed in Lebesgue or Sobolev spaces -- in which one could establish classical well-posedness results --, several research currents in pure and applied mathematics prompted the investigation of more general and weaker notions of solutions to these dynamics.